numerique-gouv/lasuite-landingpage/README.md

 You can also decide to directly edit yaml files in the `/content` directory, following the current structure.

+### Special fields

+- on build, for every field named `image`, we'll try to get the image dimensions before rendering the content in nextjs pages (adding an `image_object` object next to the `image` data, with src, width and height info)

 ### Locally

 If you want to test the CMS locally, you can start a local CMS proxy server with `yarn cms`.
 This will make you edit your local files, without creating commits on changes.